 “Some people come in and know exactly what they’d like for a wedding cake – the sizes, the recipe and all the details, “ she says.
 “Other people have no idea and just want to find out a little bit more.
 Some people book a consultation and make their decision a little bit, but then come back at a later date to finalise the cake.”

-Or you might ring up and speak to Terri Bates from the Bettys by Post team, an expert in all that Bettys offers.
+Or you might ring up and speak to Terri Bates from the Bettys mail order team, an expert in all that Bettys offers.
 For her, helping customers to plan their wedding cakes is a highlight of her day.

 “When we’re taking the orders, we often think, ‘That sounds absolutely gorgeous,’” she enthuses.
 “Our customers send us photographs of their weddings and letters of thanks.
 We love doing them; you feel like you’re going to the wedding.”